United States Transportation Command: Components

 USTRANSCOM coordinates missions worldwide using both military and commercial transportation resources.
-It is composed of three service component commands: The Air Force's Air Mobility Command, the Navy's Military Sealift Command and the Army's Transportation Command.
+It is composed of three service component commands: the Air Force's Air Mobility Command, the Navy's Military Sealift Command and the Army's Transportation Command.
 The Joint Enabling Capabilities Command, which was part of the former U.S. Joint Forces Command, is now part of the U.S. Transportation Command.
 Some of the various missions of the different branches of the United States Armed Forces at the USTRANSCOM headquarters include:

 Air Force

-Air Mobility Command (AMC) is also located at Scott AFB.
+The Air Mobility Command (AMC) is also located at Scott AFB.
 The AMC fleet provides refueling and cargo and personnel transport capability.
 Aircraft of the command include: C-17 Globemaster III, C-5 Galaxy, C-130 Hercules, KC-135 Stratotanker, and KC-10 Extender.
 Additional long-range airlift aircraft are available if a U.S. national emergency is declared through the Civil Reserve Air Fleet, a fleet of commercial aircraft committed to support the transportation of U.S. military forces and material in times of crisis.

 Navy

-Military Sealift Command (MSC), USTRANSCOM's sealift component, provides sea transportation worldwide for DoD in peace and wartime.
+The Military Sealift Command (MSC), USTRANSCOM's sealift component, provides sea transportation worldwide for DoD in peace and wartime.
 Headquartered in Norfolk, Virginia.
 MSC uses a mixture of government-owned and commercial ships for three primary functions: surge sealift, principally used to move unit equipment from the United States to theaters of operations all over the world; prepositioned sealift, which comes under USTRANSCOM's command once the ships have been released into the common-user fleet; and sustainment sealift, the lifeline that keeps deployed forces continuously supplied.
 MSC assets include Fast Sealift and Ready Reserve Force ships.
 In addition, MSC charters and books space on commercial ships.